Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 The risk: untreated hypertension raises the chance of heart attack and stroke over time.

 Home blood pressure monitoring is one of the most useful ways to understand whether your blood pressure is genuinely high and whether treatment is working.
-But it only helps if it is done properly.

 The basics matter: use a suitable upper-arm monitor, sit correctly, rest before measuring, do not talk, take repeat readings, and look for a pattern rather than reacting to one isolated number.

-If your readings are consistently high, do not ignore them just because you feel normal.
 And if a very high reading comes with chest pain, stroke-like symptoms or severe breathlessness, seek emergency help immediately.

 Related Articles